 Tenants Transform Gardens to Help Rebuild Communities in Fishwick and St Matthews

-As part of the partnership, we are working alongside the police to help rebuild communities including Fishwick and St Matthews.
+As part of the partnership, we are working alongside the police to help rebuild communities facing ASB.

-Our Community Fund supports projects which have a positive impact on our local communities, improving them as places to live whilst encouraging tenant involvement.
+Our Community Fund supports projects that have a positive impact on our local communities, improving them as places to live whilst encouraging tenant involvement.
 As part of GST's project, they were joined by a group of tenant volunteers who received greenspace and garden maintenance training and contributed to the transformation of seven overgrown gardens that tenants were struggling to manage.

 Before and after the transformation of a front garden.